DaffaOnielda/DaffaOnielda/README.md

 <!-- MINI ABOUT -->
 <div align="center">

-A curious technology management student interested in the intersection of data, business, economics, and finance.
-I enjoy exploring data, making sense of coplex information, and turning numbers into insights that can support better decisions.
-I’m consistently learning new tools, experimenting with different ideas, and looking for opportunities to apply what I learn to real-world problems.
-Always curious about new domains and excited to see where the next idea takes me. :)
+​I look at data, business, and finance, and try to make sense of the chaos.
+I casually (not everytime obvs) spend my time playing around with data, business, and finance meet.
+I mostly taking random numbers and turning them into things that hopefully and actually make sense.
+Always down to learn a new tool, tinker with random ideas, and build stuff for the real world (hopefully helpful).
+Honestly just following my curiosity wherever it takes me! :)

 <br>